|Title:||Executive Director of Intercollegiate Athletics|

 Under his leadership, Youngstown State earned full NCAA certification in 2007.
 This review of governance and commitment to rules, academic integrity, and equity and student-athlete well-being showed YSU athletics operates in substantial conformity with the operating principles adopted by the NCAA Division I membership.

-In six of the seven semesters since January 2010, YSU student-athletes have maintained a 3.00-GPA or better.
+In eight of the nine semesters since January 2010, YSU student-athletes have maintained a 3.00-GPA or better.

 On average, half of the 300-plus student-athletes maintain a cumulative grade-point average of 3.0 or higher.
 Of the 18 sports programs, 75 percent boast an overall GPA of at least 3.0.
 YSU's Academic Progress Rate is well above the national average for public institutions, and its 93 percent graduation rate is at an all-time high.

-Fifteen student-athletes have captured 17 CoSIDA Academic All-America accolades while a total of 65 have been named to Academic All-District teams.
+Sixteen student-athletes have captured 18 CoSIDA Academic All-America accolades while a total of 65 have been named to Academic All-District teams.

-YSU has won 14 Horizon League titles while winning consecutive Gateway Football Conference (now the Missouri Valley Football Conference) championships in 2005 and 2006.
-Most recently, YSU added the 2012 Horizon League Women's Outdoor Track and Field to its trophy haul.
+YSU has won 20 Horizon League titles while winning consecutive Gateway Football Conference (now the Missouri Valley Football Conference) championships in 2005 and 2006.

 In Strollo's role as the Executive Director of the Penguin Club, the organization has increased athletic endowed scholarship contributions annually.
 Annual events keep improving every year, and the growth of the Football Alumni Club has had a positive impact on the department.